 Fidgets, noise-canceling headphones and quiet spaces are available at all Sensory-Friendly Concerts, and a pre-visit story is available.
 Stand-alone chairs provide for flexible seating and open space is available for those who wish to sit on the floor or move around the room.

-Walker Art Center: Once a month, Sensory Sunday 8am-11am
+Walker Art Center – Once a month, Sensory Friendly Sunday from 8 – 11 am

 Sensory Friendly Sunday is a monthly free event designed for kids, teens, and adults with sensory processing differences, autism spectrum disorder, or developmental disabilities.